sivahuang77/citrux-cli/docs/hooks/writing-hooks.md

 Before you start, make sure you have:

-- Gemini CLI installed and configured
+- Citrux CLI installed and configured
 - Basic understanding of shell scripting or JavaScript/Node.js
 - Familiarity with JSON for hook input/output